 PuTTYgen originates from PuTTY and is also part of the PuTTY installation package.
 It does not matter if you use PuTTYgen from WinSCP or the PuTTY installation package, they are identical.

 To start PuTTYgen, go to Tools > PuTTYgen on Login dialog.

-When you run PuTTYgen you will see a window where you have two choices: Generate, to generate a new public/private key pair, or Load to load in an existing private key.
+When you run PuTTYgen you will see a window where you have two main choices: Generate, to generate a new public/private key pair, or Load to load in an existing private key.

 This is a general outline of the procedure for generating a new key pair.
 The following sections describe the process in more detail.